 1. O que é um Fiber Optic Alarm System

-Um fiber optic alarm system is a security monitoring solution that uses optical fiber cables as distributed sensors to detect physical disturbances along their entire length.
+UM fiber optic alarm system is a security monitoring solution that uses optical fiber cables as distributed sensors to detect physical disturbances along their entire length.
 Unlike conventional electronic alarm systems that rely on discrete sensors placed at fixed points, um sensor de fibra óptica distribuída turns every meter of the cable into an active sensing element.
-This means a single fiber cable can monitor perimeters, cercas, gasodutos, and critical infrastructure over distances ranging from a few hundred meters to more than 100 kilometers — all from a single interrogation unit.
+This means a single fiber cable can monitor perimeters, cercas, oleodutos, and critical infrastructure over distances ranging from a few hundred meters to more than 100 kilometers — all from a single interrogation unit.

 The operating principle is based on analyzing backscattered light within the fiber.
 When an external event such as an intrusion, vibração, or pressure change occurs near the cable, it causes micro-disturbances in the fiber that alter the characteristics of the reflected light signal.
 The interrogation unit at the control end measures these changes in real time, determines the precise location of the event, and triggers an alarm when predefined thresholds are exceeded.